Stairbox Privacy Notice

 - Marketing and Communications Data includes your preferences as to whether you are happy to receive marketing from us and, if so, your communication preferences.

-We also collect, use and share Aggregated Data such as statistical or demographic data for any purpose.
-Aggregated Data may be derived from your personal data but is not considered personal data in law as this data does not directly or indirectly reveal your identity.
-For example, we may aggregate your Usage Data to calculate the percentage of users accessing a specific website feature.
-However, if we combine or connect Aggregated Data with your personal data so that it can directly or indirectly identify you, we treat the combined data as personal data which will be used in accordance with this privacy notice.
+We may also collect, use and share Aggregated Data such as statistical or demographic data for any purpose.
+Aggregated Data may be derived from your personal information but is not considered personal data in law as this data does not directly or indirectly reveal your identity (for example, we may aggregate your Usage Data to calculate the percentage of users accessing a specific website feature).
+However, if we combine or connect Aggregated Data with your personal data so that it can directly or indirectly identify you, we treat the combined data as personal information which will be used in accordance with this privacy notice.

 In the normal course, we will not collect Special Categories of Personal Data about you.

-We use different methods to collect data from and about you including through:
+We use different methods to collect information from and about you including:

 Financial Data by filling in forms or by corresponding with us by post, phone, email, via

 - apply for, or operate, a credit or cash account with us;

-- purchase goods at our factory;
+- purchase goods and/or services at our factory;

-- purchase goods over the phone;
+- purchase goods and/or services at over the phone;

-- purchase goods via post;
+- purchase goods and/or services via our website;

-- enter a competition, or respond to a promotion or survey;
+- enter a competition, or respond to a promotion or survey; or

 - give us some feedback.

-- Third parties and publicly available sources.
+- From third parties and publicly available sources.
 We may receive personal data

 - Identity and Contact Data from publicly available sources such as Companies House and the Electoral Register based inside the EU.

-4. How we use your personal data
+What purposes might use your personal data for

 We have set out below, the reasons we use your personal information, and which of the legal bases we rely on to do so and what our legitimate interests are where appropriate.
 Note that we may process your personal data for more than one lawful ground depending on the specific purpose for which we are using your data.